polytrade-finance/lenderpool-v3/README.md

 npm run lint
 ```

-This command runs both TypeScript and Solidity linters in the project.
+This command runs both JavaScript and Solidity linters in the project.

 ### Lint all and fix issues